constructor-space/memesearch/artifacts/readme.md

 <br>
 **Artifacts**:
 - List of image hashing algorithms
-- Discuss efficient search methods, including inexact hash search
+- List of efficient search methods, including inexact hash search

 **Problem**: Which features should be implemented first?
 <br>